 We established our mobile nuclear cardiac imaging services operations in the third quarter of 2000.
 As of June 30, 2001, we were providing nuclear cardiac imaging services to approximately 101 physician offices in California, Delaware, Florida, Indiana, Maryland, New Jersey, North Carolina, Ohio and Pennsylvania, and were operating 18 mobile servicing routes, each of which is serviced by one van and one camera.
-During the six month period ended June 30, 2001, our mobile imaging services business performed approximately 6,900 imaging procedures.
+During the six-month period ended June 30, 2001, our mobile imaging services business performed approximately 6,900 imaging procedures.
+No one physician office has accounted for more than ten percent of our consolidated revenues.

 We intend to continue expanding our imaging services business throughout the United States, and we have completed license applications to expand into another 12 states.